yumertekkeli/bol-tariff-validator/README.md

 * Outputs correct dimensions, distinctions & wrong tarif used products invoices.

 ## How to run?
 Read the notebook for explanation of steps.
-For your own uses, make sure you replace the example_data and product_dimensions files with bol.com tarif invoice reports and product dimensions file accordingly.
-Then first run the "pip install -r requirements.txt" and following "ipython bol_tariff_validator.ipynb" locally in your command prompt
+For your own uses, make sure you replace the example_data and product_dimensions files with bol.com tariff invoice reports and product dimensions file accordingly.
+Then first run "pip install -r requirements.txt" and the following "ipython bol_tariff_validator.ipynb" locally in your command prompt.

 ## For own uses
 This is a sample project you can clone this repository and rename this project for own purposes.